Dillon Tate

 Dillon Tate Bio

-Dillon Michael Tate is an American professional baseball pitcher who is currently a free agent.
-He has previously played in Major League Baseball for the Baltimore Orioles and Toronto Blue Jays.
-Tate played college baseball at the University of California, Santa Barbara, where he developed his skills before being drafted.
-The Texas Rangers selected him in the first round of the 2015 MLB draft, and he made his MLB debut with the Baltimore Orioles in 2019.
+Dillon Michael Tate, born on May 1, 1994, is an American professional baseball pitcher who is currently a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and the Toronto Blue Jays.
+A former first-round pick, Tate was selected by the Texas Rangers in the 2015 MLB draft after a successful college career with the University of California, Santa Barbara.

 Early Life and Background